 Eating Sushi and Sashimi

-Chopsticks (preferably not the throwaway kind) are used to eat sashimi, meanwhile, other types of sushi can be eaten with the fingers.
+Chopsticks (preferably not the throwaway kind) are used to eat sashimi, meanwhile, most types of sushi are actually meant to be eaten with the fingers.

 Knowing a little chopstick etiquette is good for formal or authentic dining settings.
-For instance, pointing with your chopsticks in hand and saying "you've got to try this!" is bad etiquette with or without a mouthful.
+For instance, pointing with your chopsticks in hand and saying "you've got to try this!" is bad etiquette—with or without a mouthful.
+Another common infraction while eating sushi is to suck the wasabi (or other sauce) off the ends of chopsticks.

 Sushi Terms to Know